ShunSakurai/easy_paste/README.md

 "*" at the beginning means bug-fixing.
 For detailed history, please go to [Releases](https://github.com/ShunSakurai/easy_paste/releases).

-### v1.6.6, November 18, 2016
+### v1.6.6, December 7, 2016
 - Toggle "Check 100% matches" options
-- Display the version information at the start of the program
+- Support processing multiple analysis CSV files at once

 ### v1.6.4, November 18, 2016
 - Display the version information at the start of the program